February 2018 - Lawn Solutions Australia

 Tip 4

 Different lawn types require different amounts of water, so if you are looking to install a new lawn, look at each varieties drought tolerance.
 If you are after a drought tolerant turf type, TifTuf Hybrid Bermuda is one of the most water efficient grasses available.
-It is the only turfgrass in Australia to be awarded with the Smart Approved Water Mark for its superior drought tolerance, needing upto 38% less water than other turf types.
+It is the only turfgrass in Australia to be Smart Dop Certified for its superior drought tolerance, needing upto 38% less water than other turf types.

 Tip 5